jeftegoes/AwsOverview/Security, Identity, & Compliance/AWS KMS.md

 ## 2.2.
 Key Policies

 - Control access to KMS keys, "similar" to S3 bucket policies.
-- **Difference:** You cannot control access without them.
+- **Difference:** We cannot control access without them.
 - **Default KMS Key Policy**
-  - Created if you don't provide a specific KMS Key Policy.
+  - Created if we don't provide a specific KMS Key Policy.
   - Complete access to the key to the root user = entire AWS account.
 - **Custom KMS Key Policy**
   - Define users, roles that can access the KMS key.